- Your Government

 - County Administrator's Office

 County Administrator's Office

 John A. Budesky is Hanover's County Administrator, appointed by the Board of Supervisors on March 25, 2020.

 Hanover's County Administrator is responsible for implementing the policies and procedures established by the Board of Supervisors.
 The County Administrator is the chief executive of the County government.
-He also directly supervises the departments of Human Resources and Economic Development as well as the Public Information office.
+He also directly supervises the departments of Fire and EMS,

 Deputy County Administrators